peter-c12/machine_learning_and_transportation_2019/README.md

 Either Chinese or English is OK for writeup, though English is preferred.
 If your writeup is written in English, you let your work open to the market of the whole world.

-For the students who registered the class, you have to finish Project 1 and Project 2, upload the files to your Github account and send your github link to Professor Zhu by the due day, February 7, 2020.
+For the students who registered the class, you have to finish Project 1 and Project 2, upload the files to your Github account and send your Github link to Professor Zhu by the due day, February 7, 2020.

 Thank you and hope you enjoy the Machine Learning!